 Caution: Gasoline/electric hybrid vehicles that are not powered primarily by an electric motor are not qualified electric vehicles.
-However, part of the cost of these vehicles may qualify for the clean-fuel vehicle property credit (see below) or the credit for qualified hybrid vehicles (see page 2).
-The same vehicle may not qualify for both the clean-fuel vehicle property credit and the qualified hybrid vehicle credit.
+However, part of the cost of these vehicles may qualify for the credit for qualified hybrid vehicles (see page 2).

 Clean-fuel vehicle property